-In order to make a significant portion of emergency relief funds under section 2001(b)(1) of the ARP available as quickly as possible, the U.S. Department of Education (Department) is issuing through this GAN an award equal to 25 percent of the State educational agency's (SEA's) ARP-HCY allocation (ARP Homeless I).
-The Department will make the remainder of each State's ARP-HCY allocation (ARP Homeless II) available after promulgation of regulations for the distribution of ARP Homeless II funds to local educational agencies (LEAs).

-In accepting the funds made available under this GAN, the Chief State School Officer assures that these funds will be administered in a manner consistent with all of the requirements of the Education for Homeless Children and Youths program (EHCY, also known as McKinney-Vento), including but not limited to:
+In order to make a significant portion of emergency relief funds under section 2001 of the ARP available as quickly as possible, the U.S. Department of Education (Department) is issuing through this GAN an award equal to two-thirds of the State educational agency's (SEA's) ARP ESSER allocation.
+In accepting the funds made available under this GAN, the Chief State School Officer assures that the SEA will submit a plan (which will be required as part of the SEA's application for the remainder of its ARP ESSER allocation) that contains such information as the Secretary may reasonably require, including on matters such as: